polyrain/polyrain/README.md

 ### Welcome to my GitHub profile
 ---
-I'm a a Software Engineer currently working on a variety of projects across a number of fields.
-See my pins below to see a sample of these; we've got something for everyone, from UNO to Haskell insanity.
+Here you'll find some of my older projects and various bits and bobs that I contribute to when I'm feeling up to it.

-🚺 // 🆚 Code advocate // Huge fan of 🎃
+🚺 // Huge fan of 🎃 // SRE

 <!--